Strabismus Treatment & Surgery

 While every surgical procedure has some risks, the most common risks for strabismus surgery for adults are residual misalignment of the eyes and double vision.
 Most double vision that occurs after strabismus surgery is temporary, however more serious risks are present, but rare.
 Most patients have significant improvement in eye alignment.

-Wolfe Eye Clinic offers pediatric eye surgeons who specialize in adult strabismus in Iowa with locations in Ames, Des Moines, Hiawatha (Cedar Rapids), Iowa City, Marshalltown and Waterloo.
+Wolfe Eye Clinic offers pediatric eye surgeons who specialize in adult strabismus in Iowa with locations in Ankeny and Des Moines.
 If you’d like more information, you can request it online here, or give us a call at (833) 474-5850.